meryemyarenkunerr/42-libft/README.md

 This project involves developing a custom C library that includes essential functions, which you’ll be allowed to reuse in all other projects within the cursus.

 For more detailed information, refer to the project’s official documentation.

-## Project Objective
-The goal of this project is to implement fundamental C functions (listed below) and compile them into a reusable library that can be utilized in future projects.

 ## Functions